Discovery of the anti-glitch in PSR J1835$-$1106: Observations and Data analysis

 The Parkes radio telescope is a fully steerable, 64 m diameter dish located in New South Wales, Australia, and is among the most prolific instruments for pulsar discovery.
 It hosts multiple receivers and digital backend systems; in this work, we utilize timing data obtained with the 13‑beam (20 cm) receiver and the Parkes Digital Filterbanks PDFB1, PDFB2, PDFB3 and PDFB4.
 These observations were conducted at a center frequency of 1369 MHz with a total bandwidth of 256 MHz, spanning 1241–1497 MHz~\citep{StaveleyWBD1996,HobbsMDJ2020}.
 The Parkes timing programme typically observes each target pulsar every 2–4 weeks, with total integration times ranging from 2 to 15 minutes per epoch.

-Upon data acquisition, we processed the raw observations with PSRCHIVE to perform coherent dedispersion and fold subintegrated profiles into average pulse templates~\citep{2004PASA...21..302H,2012AR&T....9..237V}.
-To derive high‑precision pulse times-of-arrival (ToAs), we employed PSRADD to sum all folded profiles into a high–signal‑to‑noise standard template, then cross‑correlated each individual profile against this template to extract TOAs referenced to the observatory.
-Finally, these site‑TOAs were converted to the Solar System barycenter using TEMPO2~\citep{2006MNRAS.369..655H,2006MNRAS.372.1549E} together with the JPL DE440~\citep{2021AJ....161..105P} ephemeris and the Barycentric Coordinate Time (TCB) scale, thereby removing delays introduced by the Earth’s motion.
+Upon data acquisition, we processed the raw observations with PSRCHIVE~\citep{2004PASA...21..302H,2012AR&T....9..237V} to perform coherent dedispersion and fold subintegrated profiles into average pulse templates.
+To derive high‑precision pulse times-of-arrival (ToAs), we employed PSRADD to sum all folded profiles into a high–signal‑to‑noise standard template, then cross‑correlated each individual profile against this template to extract ToAs referenced to the observatory.
+Finally, these site‑ToAs were converted to the Solar System barycenter using TEMPO2~\citep{2006MNRAS.369..655H,2006MNRAS.372.1549E} together with the JPL DE440~\citep{2021AJ....161..105P} ephemeris and the Barycentric Coordinate Time (TCB) scale, thereby removing delays introduced by the Earth’s motion.

-We use TEMPO2 to fit the ToAs data and obtain an accurate rotation phase model.
-The phase is expanded using a Taylor series \citep{2006MNRAS.372.1549E}:
+We used TEMPO2 to fit the ToAs data and obtain an accurate rotation phase model.
+The phase was expanded using a Taylor series \citep{2006MNRAS.372.1549E}:

-Here, $t$ denotes the time of observation, and $\phi_0$ , $\nu_0$ , $\dot{\nu}_0$ , $\ddot{\nu}_0$ are, at the reference epoch $t_0$, the pulse phase, spin frequency, and the first and second time derivatives of the spin frequency, respectively.
-The observed glitch is modeled by the following equation \citep{2006MNRAS.372.1549E}:
+Here, $t$ denotes the ToA, and $\phi_0$ , $\nu_0$ , $\dot{\nu}_0$ , $\ddot{\nu}_0$ are, at the reference epoch $t_0$, the pulse phase, spin frequency, and the first and second time derivatives of the spin frequency, respectively.
+The observed glitch was modeled by the following equation \footnote{The exponential recovery term is intentionally omitted here, as our timing analysis revealed no statistically significant recovery signature in the post-glitch data for PSR J1835$-$1106.} \citep{2006MNRAS.372.1549E}:

 Here, $t_{\rm g}$ denotes the epoch at which the spin‑down glitch occurs, $\Delta\nu_{\rm p}$ and $\Delta\dot{\nu}_{\rm p}$ are the permanent increments in the spin frequency and its first derivative, respectively, and $\Delta\phi$ is the phase offset immediately following the glitch.